 Schedule K-1 Tax Deadlines

-Partnerships must file Form 1065 and provide Schedule K-1 to partners by the March 15th deadline (or the 15th day of the third month after the entity's fiscal year-end).
+Partnerships and S corporations: Partnerships must file Form 1065 and provide Schedule K-1 to partners by the March 15th deadline (or the 15th day of the third month after the entity's fiscal year-end).
 The due date for an S corporation mirrors the partnership filing deadlines, except S corporations file Form 1120-S. Both entity types are allowed an extension of time to file their tax returns and Schedule K-1s to September 15th (or six months after the entity's original filing deadline).

-C corporations are not required to file Schedule K-1 and, therefore, do not have a yearly tax reporting obligation to investors.
+C corporations: C corporations are not required to file Schedule K-1 and, therefore, do not have a yearly tax reporting obligation to investors.
 However, some tax reporting obligations might be required if the corporation pays dividends to its shareholders or has debt agreements directly with shareholders.
 In these circumstances, a 1099-DIV to report dividends or 1099-INT to report interest might be required.
 These forms are generally required to be sent to recipients by January 31st.

-Importance of Providing K-1s and Estimated K-1s to Investors
+Importance of Providing K-1s and Estimated K-1s to Investors:

 Taxpayers who are partners or shareholders in pass-through entities must report the information from their K-1 on their tax returns, which can be due by March 15th for other pass-through entities or April 15th for individuals, trusts, and C corporations.
 However, if a K-1 is delayed or unavailable by the filing deadline, investors still need to request an extension.
 Estimated K-1s provide a reasonable approximation of income, deductions, and credits, helping investors file accurate extensions to assist with avoiding penalties for underpayment of taxes.